knative/client/docs/cmd/kn_source_apiserver_update.md

       --resource stringArray      Specification for which events to listen, in the format Kind:APIVersion:LabelSelector, e.g. "Event:v1:key=value".
                                   "LabelSelector" is a list of comma separated key value pairs.
 "LabelSelector" can be omitted, e.g. "Event:v1".
       --service-account string    Name of the service account to use to run this source -s, --sink string               Addressable sink for events.
 You can specify a broker, Knative service or URI.
-Examples: '--sink broker:nest' for a broker 'nest', '--sink https://event.receiver.uri' for an URI with an 'http://' or 'https://' schema, '--sink 'ksvc:receiver' or simply '--sink receiver' for a Knative service 'receiver'.
-If prefix is not provided, it is considered as a Knative service.
+Examples: '--sink broker:nest' for a broker 'nest', '--sink https://event.receiver.uri' for an URI with an 'http://' or 'https://' schema, '--sink ksvc:receiver' or simply '--sink receiver' for a Knative service 'receiver'.
+If a prefix is not provided, it is considered as a Knative service.
 ```

 ### Options inherited from parent commands